wttech/aet/documentation/src/main/wiki/FAQ.md

 run `mvn aet:run` from your favourite CI tool (e.g. [Jenkins](https://jenkins.io/) or [Bamboo](https://www.atlassian.com/software/bamboo)).

 ### 1.4.
-I run AET for the first time, how the tool will know patterns?
+I'm running AET for the first time.
+How will the tool know the patterns?
 When running AET for the first time AET has no patterns.
 The first collected screenshots will be treated as patterns, so the first run will detect no changes.
 The same is true when a new test or url is added to already existing suite - new records will have patterns collected during the first suite run.